iconify/icon-finder/docs/core/types.md

 -   `Route` - any route mentioned above.
 -   `PartialRoute` - Route with all parameters being optional.

-When rendering UI, Icon Finder Core provides data as `PartialRoute`, so route parameters include only properties that are different from default and includes parent route only if parent route exists.
+When rendering UI, Icon Finder Core provides data as `PartialRoute`, so route parameters include only properties that are different from default and include parent route only if the parent route exists.

 For more information about routes, see [routes.md](routes.md).